HCL-TECH-SOFTWARE/appscan-cloud-cli/README.md

 # HCL AppScan Cloud CLI 📝

-  The HCL Appscan command-line utility (CLI) is designed to streamline Security Testing with AppScan on Cloud.
+  The HCL Appscan command-line utility (CLI) is designed to streamline Security Testing with AppScan on Cloud or AppScan 360.
 This tool can be seamlessly integrated into any CICD platform or used independently.

 ## Get Started 🚀

-- You need an account at the HCL AppScan on Cloud service and an API Key and Secret for AppScan on Cloud Authentication.
+- You need an account at the HCL AppScan on Cloud service and an API Key and Secret for AppScan on Cloud or AppScan 360 Authentication.
 To generate an API key and secret credentials, refer to Generating API Keys (hcltechsw.com).
 - Create an application on the service to associate with your scans.
 - A Target website URL to perform a dynamic scan on.
 - Access to the AppScan CLI Tool Binary hosted on Maven Central.